cristiklein/simpy/docs/examples/machine_shop.rst

 *working* process to simulate the machine failure.

 The repairman's other job is also a process (implemented by *other_job*).
-The repairman itself is a :class:`~simpy.resources.PreemptiveResource` with a capacity of *1*.
+The repairman itself is a :class:`~simpy.resources.resource.PreemptiveResource` with a capacity of *1*.
 The machine repairing has a priority of *1*, while the other job has a priority of *2* (the smaller the number, the higher the priority).

 .. literalinclude:: code/machine_shop.py